Any SEO can tell you about times where managing SEO is truly frustrating. I can think of three examples from my own experience:

 This dashboard brings all this data together, painting a full picture of how your efforts stack up against the competition.

 SEO dashboards play a critical role in an SEO team’s success.
 On the one hand, they allow tracking progress internally, pinpoint potential problems and find new opportunities.
-On the other, they provide a simple way to report their progress across the organization effectively.
+On the other, they provide a simple way to report their progress of search engine results and the success of SEO efforts across the organization effectively.

 But to get the full benefit, you need to know which dashboards to create and when.
-I’ve listed many dashboard examples above, but you can find a more in-depth overview of what custom SEO dashboards to create in our latest PDF.
+I’ve listed many dashboard examples above, but you can find a more in-depth overview of what custom SEO dashboards to create in our handy download.